jaekwon/writings/atomone/utility_of_atone.md

 by the same validator set as the hub.
 We call this VaaS short for "validation as a service".
-It is a decentralization of the Amazon PaaS (platform as a service) web services model; just like you can simply deploy a linux container image to an Amazon EC2 server, you should be able to deploy one to Cosmos.
+It is a decentralization of the Amazon PaaS (platform as a service) web services model; just like you can simply deploy a linux container image to an Amazon EC2 server, you should be able to deploy one to Gaia and AtomOne.

 (ICS stands for "interchain security" but this term is a bit misleading when referring to the model where the same validator set must secure all application